-Ok, I’ve now outlined two concepts:
+Ok, In Part 3 and Part 4, now outlined two concepts:

 Recall, the Input and Output KPIs for Rate of Learning by Humans